Kimossab/kimo-website/src/assets/markdown/about.md

 # About me

-Hello and welcome to my website.
-My name is Luís Pereira, also known in the internet as Kimossab.
+Hello, my name is Luís Pereira, also known in the internet as Kimossab.
 I'm a {{var:age}} years old programmer from Portugal.

 I've been working as a full-stack engineer ever since I finished Bachelor's Degree of Informatics Engineering in [IPV](https://www.estgv.ipv.pt/estgv/).